sahandnayebaziz/StateView/readme.md

 ## In Action

-The first app built with StateView is [Frame](https://github.com/sahandnayebaziz/StateView-Samples-Frame), an app that frames portrait and landscape images onto a white background.

-More apps built with StateView will be added here once they are made.

-## In Action

 [Frame](https://github.com/sahandnayebaziz/StateView-Samples-Frame) is the first app made with StateView.
 With StateView, Frame ended up being just four classes, three of which are well under one hundred lines.

 ## How does it work?